History of Timor-Leste: Portuguese rule

 In 1844 Timor, along with Macau and Solor, was removed from the jurisdiction of Portuguese India.
 A few years later in 1850, Portuguese Timor was removed from the jurisdiction of the governor of Macau, before being returned to the jurisdiction of Portuguese India in 1856.
 In 1863, Dili was declared a city (although the news may not have arrived to the city until the next year), and East Timor became directly subordinate to the Lisbon government.
 In 1866 the territory was again put under the jurisdiction of Macau.
 An 1887 mutiny in Dili led to the death of the Governor at the time.
 The territory was separated from Macau for the last time in 1896, again coming directly under the jurisdiction of Lisbon, and becoming a full province in 1909.

 In 1910–12, the East Timorese rebelled against Portugal.
 Troops from Mozambique and naval gunfire were brought in to suppress the rebels.
-The definitive border was drawn by The Hague in 1914, and it remains the international boundary between the modern states of East Timor and Indonesia.
+The definitive border was drawn by The Hague in 1914, and it remains the international boundary between the modern states of Timor-Leste and Indonesia.
 Maucatar became part of Portuguese Timor during this period.
 The Portuguese Timorese pataca became the sole official currency in 1915.
 Difficulties in communication and logistics arising as a result of World War I led to trade disruptions.
 Economic difficulties and an inability to pay salaries led to a small revolt in 1919.

 For the Portuguese, East Timor remained little more than a neglected trading post until the late nineteenth century.
 Investment in infrastructure, health, and education was minimal.
-The island was seen as a way to exile those who the government in Lisbon saw as "problems" – these included political prisoners as well as ordinary criminals.
+The island was seen as a way to exile those who the state in Lisbon saw as problems – these included political prisoners as well as ordinary criminals.
 Portuguese ruled through a traditional system of liurai (local chiefs).
 Sandalwood remained the main export crop with coffee exports becoming significant in the mid-nineteenth century.
 In places where Portuguese rule was asserted, it tended to be brutal and exploitative.
 At the beginning of the twentieth century, a faltering home economy prompted the Portuguese to extract greater wealth from its colonies.
+Portuguese authorities created an administrative structure based on the existing kingdoms, while also creating a new level of administration under them, the suco.
+This new level was created around villages, or groups of villages linked by kinship.
+These new administrative boundaries thus reflected family ties, and strengthened family power as villages gained administrative power.
+This created a permanent shift of powers from the level of the kingdom to that of the villages.